ash/raku-course/essentials/more-on-functions/mind-the-space/index.md

       sub f at t.raku line 1
       in block <unit> at t.raku line 5

-Raku understands the call with a space `f (5, 6)` as an attempt to pass a single argument `(5, 6)` to the function.
+Raku sees the call with a space `f (5, 6)` as an attempt to pass a single argument `(5, 6)` to the function.
 You can easily check the type of this argument if you rewrite the function to accept only one argument:

 ```raku
 sub f($param) {